trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-protocol-and-shell/index.md

 includes accounts and their balances, among other things.
 Note that, as blocks only specify a predecessor block, exchanged blocks do not necessarily form a chain, but rather a tree.

 A Tezos node acts as a server, which responds to queries and requests from clients.
 Such queries and requests are implemented via RPC calls.
 A client can query the chain's state and can inject blocks and operations into a node.
-One particular client is the `baker daemon`, which is associated to an account.
+One particular client is the `baker daemon`, which is associated with an account.
 In particular, the baker has access to the account's private key and thus can sign blocks and operations.

 The main reason for using such a client-server architecture is safety: to insulate the component that has access to the client keys, i.e. the baker, from the component which is exposed to the internet, i.e. the node.
 Indeed, the node and the baker can sit on different computers and the baker does not need to be exposed to the internet.
 So nodes manage communication and shield bakers from network attacks, and bakers hold